Float challenge: My 31 days of floating

 2 bottles of shampoo later this is my take away.

 Make time for yourself.
 “If only I had the time” – we’ve all heard this before, maybe you've relied on the excuse too?
 The truth is, we make time for the things we find important in life and I’m here to tell you that YOU are important in YOUR life!
-Taking care of yourself and getting a restful sleep should be high on your priority list.
+Taking care of yourself, including getting a restful sleep should be high on your priority list.
 Yes, things get crazy, yes there are times when there just doesn’t seem to be enough hours in a day.
 When this happens sit down and evaluate where you are spending your energy.
 With everything going on in my household lately there were days that I wasn’t sure how I was going to set aside 2 hours to float.
 But I did.
 Everyday I made floating a priority and after a week or so it became my norm and my brain objected less.
 Make time to spend on yourself, I assure you – you are absolutely worth it!

 Everyone should have their small slice of nothingness, their own cave to crawl into and view life from a different perspective.
 For me this is obviously a float tank, and in my very biased opinion, I think it’s the best place to spend quality ‘me’ time, but maybe for you it’s hiking, meditating or driving.
 Spending time alone is so beautiful.
 It’s so much fun getting to know ‘you’ and bettering your ability to identify your triggers, weaknesses and emotions.
 I have a much better understanding of myself and I owe it to the float tank.
 Your relationship with yourself is the foundation on which all other relationships are built.